Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 - Springfield Regional Medical Center

-- Dayton-area sites: Miami Valley Hospital, Soin Medical Center, Grandview Medical Center, Southview Medical Center
+- Dayton-area sites: Miami Valley Hospital, Soin Medical Center, Grandview, Southview

-That mix — major metropolitan, pediatric specialty, Level 1 trauma, small rural community hospitals — gave Otterbein grads unusually well-rounded case logs heading into the NCE.
+That mix — major metropolitan, pediatric specialty, Level 1 trauma, and small rural community hospitals — produced unusually well-rounded case logs heading into the NCE.

 What the Otterbein Closure Means for You